catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 Dealing with DBAPI Variability
 ------------------------------

-For the second task, managing variability in DBAPI behavior, first we'll consider the scope of the problem.
+For the task of managing variability in DBAPI behavior, first we'll consider the scope of the problem.
 The DBAPI specification, currently at version two, is written as a series of API definitions which allow for a wide degree of variability in